Million Dollar Highway and Hiking in Ouray

 More of a fun scramble and a fun place to cool off, bring your swimsuit and water shoes or sandals in addition to water and snacks.

-The Baby Bathtubs Trail is part of the much longer, tougher Ouray Perimeter Trail.
-This trail includes beautiful rock formations and colors, small pools of water, several small cascading falls, and a mini slot canyon.
+We loved this hiking trail for all of its beautiful rock formations and colors, small pools of water, several small cascading falls, and a mini slot canyon.

 To reach the small parking area and the trailhead, drive as if you’re headed up to Amphitheater Campground, and you will see it just off the righthand side of the road before the campground.
 (Amphitheater Campground Road - Ouray, Colorado)